yishvendrabaghel/DevOps-CI-CD/README.md

 ---

-# DevOpsified Go Web Application 🚀
+# DevOpsified Go Application 🚀

-This repository demonstrates the process of taking a Go web application, containerizing it, and deploying it using Kubernetes with GitOps workflows and CI/CD automation.
+This repository demonstrates the process of taking a Go Application, containerizing it, and deploying it using Kubernetes with GitOps workflows and CI/CD automation.

 ## Overview 🛠️

-We received the Go web application from the developer and performed the following steps to fully automate its deployment:
+We received the Go Application from the developer and performed the following steps to fully automate its deployment:

 1. **Dockerization**: Created a Dockerfile with the necessary build commands.
 2. **Building and Pushing the Image**: Built the Docker image and pushed it to Docker Hub.